EvSecDev/SleepOnLAN/README.md

     -c, --config </path/to/json>               Path to the configuration file [default: solconfig.json] -C, --client                               Run the client (sending shutdown) -S, --server                               Start the server (receiving shutdown) -p, --precheck-script </path/to/script>    Run external script prior to shutdown.
-If script exits with status code 1, shutdown will be aborted. (requires '--server')
-    -T, --send-test                            Send test shutdown packet (requires '--client') -t, --tcp                                  Use TCP communication for client/server network connections (Does not apply to remote log addresses)
-    -r, --remote-hosts <IP1,IP2,IP3...>        Override which hosts by IP address from config to send shutdown packet to -V, --version                              Show version and packages
+                                               If script exits with status code 1, shutdown will be aborted -T, --send-test                            Send test shutdown packet (requires '--client') -t, --tcp                                  Use TCP communication for client/server network connections Does not apply to remote logging IP addresses -r, --remote-hosts <IP1,IP2,IP3...>        Override which hosts by IP address from config to send shutdown packet to -g, --generate-key                         Generate encryption key for use with server or client -V, --version                              Show version and packages
     -v, --versionid                            Show only version number
 ```